-F11 Discrepancies between the concentrations of new and old solution can be due to a number of factors other than analyte degradation.
-Analyte precipitation, solvent evaporation, differences in the purities between the old and new standards, errors in weighing, or errors in the instrumental analysis.
-The use of an internal standard may help to reduce measurement variation and thus the number of replicate injections required (minimum 3) to comply with the $\pm 10\%$ or $\pm 15\%$ differences.
-Where sufficient evidence exists (data from $\geq 2$ other labs) that a certain pesticide is stable using specified storage conditions (time, solvent, temperature etc.) then other laboratories reproducing these storage conditions can reduce their own stability checks.
-However, possible solvent evaporation must be checked gravimetrically.
+F11 Where sufficient evidence exists (data from ≥ 2 other labs) that a certain pesticide is stable using specified storage conditions (time, solvent, temperature etc.) then other laboratories reproducing these storage conditions can reduce their own stability checks accordingly.
+However, possible solvent evaporation must be checked gravimetrically on a regular basis.
 In some cases certain additives (e.g. acids) may have to be added to stock solutions to prevent degradation of the analytes.